kublade/documentation/docs/ai-integration.md

 AI_URL=http://your-openwebui-instance:8080/api
 ```

+## API Integration

+The AI integration uses the `/chat/completions` endpoint for generating responses.
+This standardized endpoint makes it possible to use different AI providers that implement the same API interface, such as Open WebUI.

 ## Model Compatibility

 The AI integration is designed to work with various language models, but some models provide better compatibility and performance than others.
 The choice of model can significantly impact the quality and reliability of AI assistance, especially when dealing with complex template structures and code generation.